MahinulAbid2/JavaScript-Topic/README.md

 class ClassName{  // class name first letter must be Uppercase

     constructor(){
+        // constructor is a must method in class
-        // constructor is where I define the OBJECT STRUCTURE
+        // constructor tells which object property will the future object contain.
-        // constructor is a method in class
+        // constructor is also a method in class
+    }

+    method ( ){
+        // method is like object method
+        //
     }

 }